Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-4_Dynamics-of-Empathy_Marshall-Rosenberg_transcript.md

 No matter what thoughts or other forms of communication come at us.

-When we empathize in a nonviolent communication way, we try to connect with what's alive in the person in terms of their feelings and needs.
+When we empathize in a Nonviolent Communication way, we try to connect with what's alive in the person in terms of their feelings and needs.
 When we're not sure, we sometimes want to confirm whether or not we have connected empathically with the person by saying the word words out loud.

 That might sound like "*are you feeling*" and we then add to that what we sense the person might be feeling.
 And then we connect their feelings to their needs. "*Are you feeling as you do because your need for x isn't being met?*"